4 Ways to Invest in your Customer and Agent Experience this Holiday Season

 Use your data intentionally so customers feel seen, so you can anticipate issues, and so you can lessen the number of customers reaching out during the busy holiday weeks.

-Automate simple tasks in your cloud contact center platform, like sending coaching tips to agents, organizing customer data into clear reports, and routing calls to get customers help promptly.
+Automate simple tasks in your cloud contact center platform, like sending coaching tips to agents, organizing customer data into clear reports, and routing calls to get customers the help they need promptly.
 Integrate automation into your live chats and your IVR system to offer self-service options to customers on every channel.

 Consider some of the following ways you can engage your agents during the holidays:

-- Offer incentives for working less-desirable shifts and make sure employees that work them are recognized.
-Maybe offer bonus pay, giftcards, or a free dinner to encourage agents to take the shifts that are difficult to staff.
-And, be accommodating and flexible to your employees’ needs so they can be with family and friends when they need to be.
+- Offer incentives for working less-desirable shifts and make sure employees who work them are recognized.
+You can offer bonus pay, gift cards, or a free dinner to encourage agents to take shifts that are difficult to staff.
+And be accommodating and flexible to your employees’ needs so they can be with family and friends when they need to be.

 - Encourage employee wellness.
 After the last two years we’ve had, everyone needs a mental health day here and there.
 Your agents aren’t going to be able to deliver good service or focus on each customer if they’re burnt out.
 If you have the ability to give employees a day off to breathe, do so.

 - Embrace the holiday spirit.
 Make work fun!
 Play holiday games during lunch breaks.
 Do a holiday raffle.
 Have a secret Santa gift exchange.